lucylow/En_francais_si_vous_plait-/README.md

 ## French-English Translation Dataset

 * Statistical machine translation [WMT 2014 French-English](http://statmt.org/wmt14/translation-task.html#Download) with **corpus size 2.3GB and 36 million sentence pairs**.
 Dataset too big to include in repo - **download and extract to /data/iwslt14/** to replace iwslt14.en.txt and iwslt14.fr.txt
 * For French-English translations, order of words matter and and the number of words can be added during the translation.
-* "Black cat" translate to "chat noir" and the "not" translate to "ne ___ pas".
+"Black cat" translate to "chat noir" and the "not" translate to "ne ___ pas".
 Refer to image below:

     ![sentences](https://github.com/lucylow/En_francais_si_vous_plait-/blob/master/screenshots/sequence2equence_%20encoderdecoder.png)

-    *Image of **sentence sequence prediction**.[Image Source](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html#sphx-glr-intermediate-seq2seq-translation-tutorial-py)*
+    *Image of **sentence sequence prediction**.
+[Image Source](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html#sphx-glr-intermediate-seq2seq-translation-tutorial-py)*

 * Dataset includes:
   * Commoncrawl